Discovering Inner Stillness Through Yin Yoga

 - May 20

-Unlike the dynamic, muscle-focused styles most people picture when they think of yoga, yin is a slow, floor-based practice where poses are held for anywhere from two to ten minutes.
-There's no flowing sequence, no sweat, and very little movement.
+Unlike the dynamic, muscle-focused styles most people picture when they think of yoga, yin is a slow, floor-based practice.
+Here, poses are held for anywhere from two to ten minutes.
+There’s no flowing sequence, no sweat, and very little movement.
+This unique approach allows for profound exploration of the body and mind

 Most yoga styles work the yang tissues of the body — the muscles.
 Yin targets something deeper: the connective tissue.
 Fascia, ligaments, tendons, and joint capsules all respond to long, sustained, gentle load.
 You can’t rush that kind of release.
 The body needs time to open, and yin yoga gives it that time.

-A yin practice can feel uncomfortable at first, especially if you're used to constant movement.
+A yin practice can feel uncomfortable at first, especially if you’re used to constant movement.
 Stillness has its own challenges.
-But most people leave feeling lighter, looser, and calm.
+However, as you settle into the practice, you may discover a profound sense of ease.
+Most people leave feeling lighter, looser, and calm.

 Comments